mozolevsky/events-jira-time-logger/README.md

 ```
 4. Fill a general settings in `settings/general.json`
 taskKey - task to where log time from calendar events
-excludedSummaries - tasks with those summaries will be skipped during logging
+excludedSummaries - tasks with those titles will be skipped during logging

 ```
 {